 Here are tips to help your baby adapt quickly and stay healthy during your vacation.

 Babies are vulnerable to changed routines.
 They are vulnerable to jet lag, bacteria, and the sun’s rays.
 But they love spending time with their family.
-Many babies really enjoy bathing or even seeing new environments, unless they are deep into the phase of stranger anxiety.
+Many babies really enjoy bathing or even seeing new environments unless they are deep in the phase of stranger anxiety.

 Have a wonderful trip!